What is Storm Phobia?

-Thunderstorms, hurricanes, windstorms and tornados are not always predictable, making storm phobia a particularly difficult fear to treat in pets, and for owners whose pets exhibit these fears, it can be equally distressing.
-Not only do the pets show signs of nervousness (pacing, panting, chewing and drooling), they will also display behavioral signs (hiding, owner seeking, trembling, vocalizing, trying to escape, and destruction), which can be even more upsetting, and even dangerous, as phobic dogs have been known to break through screen doors or windows in an attempt to escape, causing serious injury to themselves.
+Thunderstorms, hurricanes, windstorms and tornados are not always predictable, making storm phobia a particularly difficult fear to treat in pets.
+And for owners whose pets exhibit these fears, it can be equally distressing.
+Not only do the pets show signs of nervousness (such as pacing, panting, chewing and drooling), they will also display behavioral signs (like hiding, owner seeking, trembling, vocalizing, trying to escape, and destruction).
+This can be even more upsetting and even dangerous, as phobic dogs have been known to break through screen doors or windows in an attempt to escape, causing serious injury in the process.